SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-01-16]] 9:46 AM — Synced 4 highlights from 1 document.
     - 4 highlights from Democratic Inputs to AI Grant Program: Lessons Learned and Implementation Plans

+[[2024-01-16]] 12:46 PM — Synced 4 highlights from 1 document.
+    - 4 highlights from The Lazy Tyranny of the Wait Calculation